 Gros Piton is home to 27 bird species (five endemics), three indigenous rodents, one opossum, three bats, eight reptiles, and three amphibians.

 The Marine Management Area within the Pitons Management Area is a strip of roughly 11 km (7 miles) long and about 1 km (0.6 miles) wide along the shore.
 It comprises a steeply sloping continental shelf with healthy fringing and patch reefs covering more than 60% of the marine area, boulders and sandy plains.

-The diverse marine and coastal habitats harbor important marine life.
-Hawksbill turtles are seen inshore, as well as whale sharks and pilot whales offshore.
+The diverse marine and coastal habitats harbor essential marine life.
+For example, Hawksbill turtles are seen inshore, as well as whale sharks and pilot whales offshore.

-A survey has revealed 168 species of finfish, 60 species of cnidaria, including corals, eight mollusks, 14 sponges, 11 echinoderms, 15 arthropods and eight annelid worms.
+A survey has revealed 168 species of finfish and 60 species of cnidaria, including corals, eight mollusks, 14 sponges, 11 echinoderms, 15 arthropods, and eight annelid worms.